-- Standard decontamination procedures should be followed - Routine cleaning where the risk of AGE is low - High AGE risk requires appropriate doffing of gown, with mask retained and removed outside the surgery - A fallow time of 60 minutes is currently recommended, timed from cessation of the dental AGE - Mitigating measures may be implanted to reduce this figure - Floor cleaning should be undertaken at the end of each high-risk AGE or the end of each session - No paper records should be retained in the surgery while the risk of AGE is high or during the fallow period - Scrubs should be changed daily and washed at the highest possible temperature
+- Standard decontamination procedures should be followed - Routine cleaning where the risk of AGE is low - High AGE risk requires appropriate doffing of gown, with mask retained and removed outside the surgery - Higher risk AGEs require a fallow time - Fallow time may be calculated using the FGDP Fallow Time Calculator (FTC) - Floor cleaning should be undertaken at the end of each high-risk AGE or the end of each session - No paper records should be retained in the surgery while the risk of AGE is high or during the fallow period - Scrubs should be changed daily transmission, additional precautions need to be taken.
+The appropriate PPE has been covered in the Section 3.

-Following treatment where an aerosol has been generated, the clinical team should doff their PPE in the surgery, except their masks (which can be removed in a designated doffing area), strictly adhering to the doffing guidance published by Public Health England (PHE).
+Following treatment where an aerosol has been generated, the clinical team should doff their PPE in the surgery (unless a dedicated adjacent room is available), except their masks (which can be removed in a designated doffing area), strictly adhering to the doffing guidance published by Public Health England (PHE).
 All clinical staff should be meticulously trained in donning and doffing techniques, including washing the forearms during hand hygiene.